oneananda/Azure_Operations/Azure_Learning/008 Azure Functions/Azure Functions Q & A.md

 Yes, you can use ASP.NET Core Web API with Azure Functions.
 You can create HTTP-triggered functions that handle requests and responses similar to a traditional ASP.NET Core Web API.
 However, keep in mind that Azure Functions is designed for serverless scenarios, so you may need to adapt your code to fit the serverless model.

+## Q: So Azure Functions are capable of used as an website?

+Yes, Azure Functions can be used to build web applications.
+You can create HTTP-triggered functions that serve web pages or APIs, allowing you to host dynamic content.
+However, for more complex web applications, you may want to consider using Azure App Service or Azure Static Web Apps, which provide additional features and capabilities for hosting web applications.

+## Azure Functions Debugging Q & A

+### Q: How can I debug Azure Functions locally?

+You can debug Azure Functions locally using the Azure Functions Core Tools and your preferred development environment (e.g., Visual Studio, Visual Studio Code).
+You can set breakpoints, inspect variables, and step through your code just like you would with any other application.

+### Q: What are some common debugging techniques for Azure Functions?

+- **Logging**: Use the built-in logging capabilities to log messages and exceptions.
+You can use `ILogger` to write logs at different levels (e.g., Information, Warning, Error).
+- **Local Development**: Run your functions locally using the Azure Functions Core Tools to test and debug before deploying to Azure.
+- **Application Insights**: Integrate Application Insights to monitor and diagnose issues in your functions.
+It provides telemetry data, including request rates, response times, and exceptions.
+- **Test Functions**: Create unit tests for your functions to validate their behavior in isolation.
+You can use testing frameworks like xUnit or NUnit.